lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 ![book-count-vs-best-sellers-in-genre](https://github.com/user-attachments/assets/6511e145-096b-466b-b954-4d00a1eb2b49)

-Running some numbers on this, based on the data in the dataset, I found that the "best" and "worst" genres to write in in terms of odds of writing a best seller are: Science & Math (best odds) and LGBTQ+ (worst odds.)
+Running some numbers on this, based on the data in the dataset, I found that the "best" and "worst" genres to write in in terms of odds of writing a best seller are: Science & Math (best odds at 0.23%) and LGBTQ+ (worst odds at 0.00%.)

 ```R
 > # Show results